TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/Jsmenuitem/Index.rst

          string

    Description
-         Firt label in top of the menu (default is blank)
+         First label in top of the menu (default is blank).

 .. ###### END~OF~TABLE ######